yunusbahtiar22/yblog-contents/README.md

 # yblog-contents

-This is repository containing contents for yblog. each content is categorized based on directory name.
+This is repository containing contents of yblog.